Everything You Need to Know About Peaches

 - Use a slow cooker: Place them in a slow cooker with a cup of water and set it on low for about 2 hours.
 The heat and steam will help to soften the peaches.

-It's important to note that these methods will not make the peaches as sweet as they would be if they were allowed to ripen naturally, and they can make the peaches overripe quickly, so it's important to check on them often.
+It's important to note that these methods will not make the peaches as sweet as they would be if they were allowed to ripen naturally, and they can make the peaches overripe quickly, so it's essential to check on them often.
 Also, these methods are not recommended for organic peaches as they can damage them, and are better suited for conventionally grown peaches.

 📖 Recipe